 Daniel Costales was born on the island of Kauai, Hawaii, to Alice and "Pastor Timmy" Costales.
 His early years were spent at Anahola Baptist Church and Kauai Christian Academy on the island of Kauai.
 During his teen years, Daniel's parents served for five years at Koolau Baptist Church and Academy on the island of Oahu.
 God granted Daniel salvation at an early age and burdened him in his youth for pastoral ministry.
-In 1999, he earned his Master of Divinity degree from the Master's Seminary in Sun Valley, California.
+In 1999, he earned his Master of Divinity degree from The Master's Seminary in Sun Valley, California.
 Four months after graduation, he was installed as the Kahu (Hawaiian for Pastor or Shepherd) of Berean Bible Church in Hilo, Hawaii.

 Kahu Daniel is passionate about theology and teaching God's truth to God's people.
 It is his privilege to lift up the name of Jesus through the careful exposition of the Scripture at every church worship service.
 The church supports Kahu Daniel full time which gives him the freedom to meet for one-on-one and family counseling.
 Write to him at email@example.com to set up a private counseling session.
 Kahu's hobbies include playing soccer, hanging out with his family, reading Christian biographies and listening to Bible expositors on his iPod.
 You might catch him at odd hours picking out tunes on his guitar and serenading anyone who will listen.
 Add him on Facebook to keep up with his family antics.

 Kahu's wife Karen is an important part of the ministry.
 Born in Mexico and reared in a missionary home, she was drawn to the Savior at an early age.
 Her desire to serve the Lord in ministry has been fulfilled at her husband's side here at Berean Bible Church.
 After college Karen worked as an elementary school teacher and high school Spanish teacher.
 In more recent years, she has dedicated her time to being a keeper at home and teaching at

 Roy Cornella was born in Batesville, Arkansas.
-He graduated from Arkansas Polytechnic College (now Arkansas Polytech University) with a B.S. degree in chemistry before commissioning in the U.S. Air Force (USAF) in 1972.
+He graduated from Arkansas Polytechnic College (now University) with a B.S. degree in chemistry before commissioning in the U.S. Air Force (USAF) in 1972.
 He served six years in Phoenix, Korea, England, and Las Vegas.
-He transferred to the Air National Guard in 1978.
-Roy married Jana Fong in 1988 and, in 1991, the couple moved to Hilo, where Roy became the Commander of the 291 Combat Communications Squadron.
-Around the turn of the century, the Lord led Roy to begin studying the scriptures in-depth.
-Shortly afterwards, he began searching for a church, eventually finding Berean Bible Church, where he and his family began attending in 2003; he and Jana were baptized one year later.
+In 1978, he transferred to the Air National Guard.
+Roy married Jana Fong in 1988, and they moved to Hilo in 1991, where Roy became the Commander of the 291 Combat Communications Squadron.
+Around the turn of the century, the Lord led Roy to begin studying the scriptures in-depth, and shortly afterwards he began searching for a church.
+His family began attending Berean Bible Church in 2003; he and Jana were baptized one year later.
 Roy retired in 2005.
 He and Jana are now working hard at maintaining their rural property and raising their own animals.
-They have three children, all of whom were homeschooled.
-Aja, a University of Hawaii - Hilo graduate, is completing a Master's Degree in Biblical Counseling at The Master's College.
-Jake, married to Stephanie Hale, is currently with the Air National Guard.
-Catherine, currently in the high-school years of her homeschooling, helps her parents take care of the many animals on their property.
+They have three children.
+Aja recently earned an M.A.B.C. from The Master's University.
+Jake lives in Washington with his wife, Stephanie.
+Catherine is homeschooled and helps her parents take care of their property.